Skip to content

 The search engine market now has:

-• Elasticsearch — Elastic's product, under restrictive licenses
+• Elasticsearch — Elastic's product, now tri-licensed under SSPL, Elastic License 2.0, and AGPL v3

-• OpenSearch — AWS-backed fork, under Apache 2.0
+• OpenSearch — AWS-backed fork, under Apache 2.0, now a Linux Foundation project with 1,400+ contributors

 Both are actively developed.
 Both have users.
 The community split.